milofultz/milofultz.github.io/_posts/2020-07-22-make-python-apps.md

 tags: project
 ---

 After experimenting with [PyInstaller](https://pyinstaller.readthedocs.io/en/stable/) and [Platypus](https://sveinbjorn.org/platypus) to create a standalone app in OSX with no success, I went the much lower fidelity route.
 But it was successful, so I'm happy with it.
+YOu can see the script I made [here](https://github.com/milofultz/email_service/).

 The goal of this was first to make a standalone app that will run Python script, but second to assign it to a keystroke.
 I have only tested this with running a Python script, but I can't imagine it would be much more difficult for any other bash script.
 So here is the process:

 1. Open Script Editor (in Applications/Utilities).
 1. Using the `do shell script` command, add the script you want to run.
 Essentially, you'll want to write in what you normally put into the Terminal, separated by semicolons.